L.E.K. thrives because of its diverse people

 L.E.K. is home to several affinity groups to support and enrich our employees, to make them future leaders at L.E.K. and beyond.
 They provide members with opportunities for networking and mentorship, and are designed so those members can share and discuss best practices for managing their work/life balance, achieving their career goals and furthering their personal development.

-Mosaic@LEK is an affinity group for those in the L.E.K. community who identify as racial and ethnic minorities.
-It aims to create a welcoming and supportive community through formal and informal activities across our offices that are designed to foster awareness, support career development and encourage community engagement.
-It also invites involvement from L.E.K.'s broader network of allies and alumni in order to promote discussions of diversity and inclusion.
+Mosaic@LEK is an affinity group that seeks to attract, recruit, develop, and retain individuals in the L.E.K. community who identify as racial and ethnic minorities.
+We aim to create a welcoming and supportive community through formal and informal activities across our offices that are designed to foster awareness, support career development, encourage community engagement, and share personal interests and goals.
+Mosaic@LEK aims to be active participants in L.E.K.’s diversity recruiting efforts across all staff levels.
+We also invite involvement from L.E.K.'s broader network of allies and alumni in order to promote discussions of diversity and inclusion.
+Mosiac@LEK includes a number of identity-groups that are formed and led by interested members of the L.E.K. team to help create and sustain an inclusive work environment at L.E.K.
+Some examples include Black@LEK, LatinX@LEK, Indigineous@LEK, and Asians@LEK.

 Women@LEK is the latest iteration of our women-focused initiative, which was created by fusing together our local women’s networks from around the world.
 It supports global programming, which includes an annual Women’s Summit along with various other ongoing activities.
 To help achieve our goal of having 20% of U.S. partners be women by 2025, in addition to the mentors all employees have access to, the group ensures we provide female Consultants and Managers with internal sponsors who are actively invested in their career development.